ch-und/celestia-monitoring-tool/README.md

 ## Installation

-1. Clone this repo
+### Clone this repo
 ```
 cd
 git clone https://github.com/ch-und/celestia-monitoring-tool.git
 ```

-2. Install docker
+### Install docker
+You need docker to deploy this project.
+So, you can run this command:
 ```
 bash $HOME/celestia-monitoring-tool/utils/install_docker.sh
 ```